kotagau/furima-42269/README.md

 ## association ##

-- has_one: bought-items
+- has_one: bought-item
-- belongs_to: users
+- belongs_to: user